precyon/Traffic-Sign-Classifier/writeup.md

 It is not surprising that the accuracy with test set is less than that of the validation set.
 The model was being continuously tuned with a goal of reducing the validation error.
 This causes the validation set to indirectly creep into our model training leading to a high accuracy.

 Overall, the model still overfits the dataset while surpassing our target on validation accuracy.
 Later sections address how the performance could be improved.

+The class wise performance of our model on the validation set is shown below.

 ### Test a Model on New Images

 ##### Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.